ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable whose value is the pressure :math:`p`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`p=\left(\gamma -1\right)\rho \left(\frac{E}{\rho }-\frac{1}{2}{V}^{2}\right)`